sergii-nosachenko/recipes-web-app-project/README.md

   - email needs to be correct and unique (no such user in db)
   - proceed to the **Main page** if all fields are correct (issue new auth token)
   - show error message in other cases

+### Main page

+1. Page consists of two parts:
+  - Left sidebar (occupies full window height)
+  - Content (verically scrollable)
+2. Sidebar consists of:
+  - App logo
+  - Filter section, that contains form divided on parts (only one can be active at a time):
+    - Search by title (text input field)
+    - Filter by ... fields (text input field with suggestions in dropdown select - look for availabe data in API docs)
+      - For example: `Filter by Category` will be a dropdown select with list of all available categories and input field, so user can type text and filter that list.
+He can select category from the filtered list.
+    - `Submit` button (active if user entered / selected something)
+    - `Clear` button (active after user submitted form)
+  - `My list` button (scrolls content to user's list section)
+  - `Add new` button (shows modal with form to add new entity)
+  - Contacts section:
+    - Icons & links to your Github, LinkedIn, Facebook profiles
+3. Content consists of sections:
+  - `Search/Filter results` OR `Random item`:
+    - If user didn't submit filter the form, show random item from API
+    - If user submitted the form, show results **both** from API and user list as cards
+    - If no data found or error - show message instead of results
+    - If user cleared the form - show new random item from API
+    - Show only 12 first items and `Show more` button
+    - On `Show more` button click show 3 more items, repeat until there are items to show
+  - `My list`:
+    - If no entries in list or error - show message
+    - Show items as cards
+    - Add infinit scroll or pagination for this list (add support on backend side for this feature)

+#### Item card